1755 - British expedition against Fort Duquesne

 On June 19, Braddock continued his advance with 1,200 selected men.
 His column was accompanied by 10 guns, 30 wagons, and several hundred pack-horses.
 During his advance, Braddock created a gap of some 60 km between his division and Dunbar, who led a second division of about 1,000 men escorting the provision stores and heavy baggage.

 On July 5, the French received information about Braddock's force.
-M. Contrecoeur, commanding at Fort Duquesne, had a force consisting of a few companies of French regulars, a large body of Canadians and some 900 Indians.
+M. Contrecoeur, commanding at Fort Duquesne, had a force consisting of a few companies of French regulars, a large body of Canadiens and some 900 Indians.

 On July 7, Braddock's column reached the mouth of Turtle Creek, a stream flowing into the Monongahela about 13 km from Fort Duquesne, at the junction with the Allegheny.
 However, the direct way ran through difficult terrains and a dangerous defile.
 Braddock decided to ford the Monongahela twice rather than to take this direct path.